bwks/sherpa-docs/docs/nodes/cisco/cisco-iosxrv9000.md

 ## Notes

-- Approximate time for the system to boot, and for ZTP to finish: `20 minutes`
+- Approximate time for the system to be ready: `20 minutes`
 - Version `25.1.1` changed the bios to `uefi`.
 Previous versions used `sea_bios`